csurfer/pyheatmagic/README.rst

 Buy the developer a cup of coffee!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you found the utility helpful you can buy the developer a cup of coffee using
+If you found the utility helpful you can buy me a cup of coffee using

 |Donate|